DE1-Engineering-Mathematics/module-resources/tutorial_sheets/Coursework.md

 * The length of the beam is (-1.2 0 1.6)m.
 * The position of the grain is assumed to be positioned at (-0.72 0.01 0.96)m.
 * The force of the hammer is (120 0 -120)N.
-* The twisting force applied at the edge of the beam (0 1 0)N.
+* The twisting force applied at the edge of the beam (0 82 0)N.
 * The cost of lumber is £16.49 per square meter.
 * The distance from Earth to the moon is 356,000km.

 ## __Report__
-Your aim is not only to find the final position but to detail your reasoning in your report  through graph sketching, vectors, matrices and state any assumptions made such as tolerances and probability.
+Your aim is not only to find the final position but to detail your reasoning in your report  through graph sketching, vectors, matrices and state any assumptions made such as tolerances and probability. \
+This report is not going to be graded.
+However, the report which finds the final position as accurately as possible while being creative with the mathematical concepts will win the competition, an Empire State Lego Set.

 ## __Resources__
 Equations you might need to know: \